anth-rax/BGA/README.md

     ##------Proof of Concept
     ##------Developed by Kris 2017
     ############################
-    Note: This program is in no way secure.
+    Note: This project is in no way secure.
 There are multiple holes in it as of right now.
     ***********************
        HOW TO ENCRYPT
     ***********************